 One expansion to watch closely is a plan to double the capacity of its Bakken Pipeline System.
 The company has already added 100,000 barrels per day (BPD) to the system since it started up in June 2017.
 It wants to add another roughly 500,000 BPD of capacity.
 What makes this project worth watching is that the company faces an uphill battle in securing those barrels given all the rival pipeline projects in various stages of development.

 Image source: Getty Images.

-3. Check for any more financial moves
+3. See if it made any more strategic moves